OMERS to rebrand its Borealis Infrastructure wing

 The landscape looked much different when Borealis was created within OMERS in the late 1990s, with sights on helping governments find new ways to pay for infrastructure.
 The division's first significant investment was a $160-million (Canadian) bond issue to help build 16 schools in Nova Scotia in 1999.
 At the time, the OMERS fund had about $34.9-billion in assets.
 In contrast, OMERS had 17 per cent of its $85-billion in assets in infrastructure operations across four continents as of its last annual report.

 In the meantime, other pension funds have also made leaps into the asset class.
 Ontario Teachers' Pension Plan made its first direct investment in 2001 and now has more than 10 per cent of the plan's $172.1-billion in assets invested.
-Canada Pension Plan Investment Board acquired its first infrastructure assets in 2004 and since then it has grown its exposure to close to 8 per cent of its $149.1-billion fund.
+Canada Pension Plan Investment Board acquired its first infrastructure assets in 2004 and since then it has grown its exposure to close to 8 per cent of its $326.5-billion fund.
 And other provincially focused funds such as the Caisse de dépôt et placement du Québec, British Columbia Investment Management Corp. and Alberta Investment Management Corp. have also carved out niches in the space.

 All of these funds have ambitions to put more money into infrastructure around the world and several have expressed interest in doing more deals at home, if the federal government should decide to sell assets or launch appealing projects through the new Canada Infrastructure Bank.